GuptaSiddhant/storybooker/packages/azure/README.md

 ## Database

-The Azure Storage provides 2 options which can be used as database for StoryBooker.
+Azure provides 2 options which can be used as database for StoryBooker.

 ### Data Tables